Is Southpoint Park toxic waste the invisible gorilla in the room in the redesign? It seems to have slipped everyone’s

-Most appalling, as you will see in the video, is assistant vice-president Jonna Carmona-Graf explaining that they deliberately worked at avoiding state oversight.
+Most appalling, as you will see in the video, is assistant vice-president Jonna Carmona-Graf explaining that they deliberately worked at avoiding City DEP oversight.
 An earlier membrane installation went untested, and no one knows if it stopped leaching around the park.

-RIOC clearly does not want the state Department of Environmental Conservation looking at it.
+RIOC clearly does not want the environmental authorities looking at it.

 enablers directors and president/CEO Susan Rosenthal look on.
 And not one of them raises an eyebrow.

-No one knows where membrane’s borders end or whether visitors walked, ran and crawled through toxins since 2012.
+No one says where the old membrane’s borders end or whether visitors walked, ran and crawled through toxins since 2012.
 Testing in 2014 covered only the shorelines, and although toxins appeared, their source is unknown.